janeczku/rancher-letsencrypt/README.md

 #### Requirements
 * Rancher Server >= v0.63.0
-* Existing account with one of the supported DNS providers:
+* If using a DNS-based challenge, existing account with one of the supported DNS providers:
   * `AWS Route 53`
   * `CloudFlare`
   * `DigitalOcean`